Privacy policy

 2.3 Information from third parties

-• Advertising and analytics partners may provide aggregated or pseudonymous information about your interactions with our ads or marketing emails.
+- Analytics partners may provide aggregated or pseudonymous information about site usage.

-• Legacy customer records: in April 2026 we imported historical customer and order records from our prior e-commerce system (Magento) into our current platform solely for customer-service lookup.
-These records are read-only historical data.
+- Legacy customer records: in April 2026 we imported historical customer and order records from our prior e-commerce system (Magento) into our current platform for customer-service lookup and continuity of digital-download access.
 If you made purchases with Nightingale-Conant before April 2026, some of your information originated from that legacy system.
 See Section 12.

 We do not knowingly collect "sensitive" personal information as defined under U.S. state privacy laws (for example, precise geolocation, government IDs, health data, or racial or ethnic origin).